 Koi is an ancient fish, which has been around for millions of years.
 People believed that one of its oldest forms of fossils even dated back 20 million years ago.
 Koi fish is undoubtedly one of the earliest sorts of aquatic life in the world.
 Koi fish is also considered a Japanese fish since the Japanese have a significant impact on koi fish tattoo culture.
 However, the ancient fish originated in Asia and made a journey to China and Japan centuries later.

-That’s when the koi fish tattoo history began to bloom.
+That’s when this style of tattoo history began to bloom.
 Through times and times, the koi fish tattoo history then refined and evolved to reach its compelling attraction.

 The famous koi fish tattoo culture

-Alongside the journey of koi fish tattoo history, the koi fish tattoo culture in China and Japan are also significantly noticeable.
-The amount of this ancient fish successfully arrived in Japan and grew associated closely with how famous the koi fish tattoo culture got.
+Alongside the journey of its history, the koi fish tattoo culture in China and Japan are also significantly noticeable.
+The amount of this ancient fish successfully arrived in Japan and grew associated closely with how famous the tattoo culture got.
 Japanese people noticed the impressive features of the fish, then extended it to symbolism art and tattoo art.

 One of the first ones to get into the koi fish tattoo culture is Japanese Yakuza crime members.
-It took a long time for koi fish tattoo culture to finally be recognized as art in this country and.
+It took a long time for this culture to finally be recognized as art in this country and.
 Japanese koi fish tattoos during that time came in a large-scale, which might cover the entire limbs or body part.
-But now, with the expansion of koi fish tattoo culture throughout the world, you can have your koi fish tattoo inked in the size you desire, whether it’s big or small and delicate.
+But now, with the expansion of its culture throughout the world, you can have your koi fish tattoo inked in the size you desire, whether it’s big or small and delicate.

 Get to know the koi fish tattoo meaning